veerendra2/veerendra2.github.io/_posts/2018-1-22-dns-encrypt.md

 ![HTTPS Example]({{ "/assets/https_example.jpg" | absolute_url }}){: .center-image }

-Sure if we use HTTPS all your ([POST](https://en.wikipedia.org/wiki/POST_(HTTP)) or GET) data is encrypted end-to-end which prevents eavesdropping, [MITM attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) and have [Confidentiality](https://en.wikipedia.org/wiki/Confidentiality), but again what about DNS queries?
+Sure if we use HTTPS, all your ([POST](https://en.wikipedia.org/wiki/POST_(HTTP)) or GET) data is encrypted end-to-end which prevents eavesdropping, [MITM attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) and have [Confidentiality](https://en.wikipedia.org/wiki/Confidentiality), but again what about DNS queries?

 I got this question back in a while, so after a quick Internet search, I found [DNSCrypt](https://en.wikipedia.org/wiki/DNSCrypt) protocol which is really cool that I can encrypt DNS queries.